Careers360 Logo

 Also, check the NCERT Books and NCERT Syllabus here:

-1. Learn the meaning of biological classification, which categorises organisms based on resemblance and dissimilarity.
+1. Learn the meaning of biological classification, which categorises organisms based on their features and differences.

-3. Major characteristics such as cell structure, body organisation, nutrition, reproduction, and evolutionary links need to be studied in detail.
+3. Major characteristics such as cell structure, body organisation, nutrition, and reproduction need to be studied in detail.

 NCERT Solutions for Class 11: Subject-wise